 It’s no mystery why this happens.
-From an evolutionary perspective, a person who puts a high premium on danger and “bad stuff” is well fit for survival.
+From an evolutionary perspective, a person who puts a high premium on danger and “bad stuff” is reasonably fit for survival.

 Imagine an ancient human running simultaneously into an enticing cache of berries and, say, a tiger.
-The tiger should be priority number one.
+Of course, the tiger should be priority number one.
 You can come back for the berries later, but you can’t put off dealing with the tiger.

-Or when you’re having a great day out at the fair, but you’re fixated on how bad the food was.
+Or when you have an otherwise great day at the fair but fixate on how bad the food was.
 That corndog is not a tiger, but our brains don’t always know the difference.